mlaveaux/merc/README.md

 ## Additional checks and miri

 To check for additional undefined behaviour at runtime we can also employ the `cargo careful` [project](https://github.com/RalfJung/cargo-careful).
 It compiles the standard library in nightly with many additional checks for undefined behaviour.
 It can also be installed with `cargo install cargo-careful` and requires the nightly toolchain.
 Then it can be executed with `cargo +nightly careful nextest run --target=x86_64-unknown-linux-gnu` (or `test` when `nextest` has not been installed).
-There is also a feature `mcrl3_debug` that enables additional runtime checks.
-Furthermore, we test with `cargo miri` for unsafe code violations, this requires the `mcrl3_miri` feature to be enabled using `--features=mcrl3_miri`.
+There is also a feature `merc_debug` that enables additional runtime checks.
+Furthermore, we test with `cargo miri` for unsafe code violations, this requires the `merc_miri` feature to be enabled using `--features=merc_miri`.

 ## Code Coverage